By Sabrina Rogers-Anderson

 Each one of my twins gave their big sister a present when they were born.
 I bought them, of course, but my eldest didn’t question the purchasing power of newborns and she still cherishes her tea set and Mr Potato Head to this day.
 We also helped our big girl choose cuddly teddies that she was so proud to give to her new sisters.

 No matter how self-sufficient you think you are, you’ll need some help in the first few weeks or months (or years, if you can get it!).
 Don’t be shy to assign specific tasks to family members who want to help.
 If you can afford a cleaner or a nanny for a while, go for it.
 It will save your sanity!

-Review baby products to earn Coles, Kmart and Target vouchers, as well as credit in the Tell Me Baby shop.
+Review baby products to earn Coles, Kmart and Target gift cards.
 It's so easy!